PataphysicalSociety/soupault.app/site/reference-manual.md

 The supported language is Lua 2.5, not modern Lua 5.x.
 That means no closures and no for loops in particular.
 Here's a copy of the [Lua 2.5 reference manual](https://github.com/lindig/lua-ml/blob/master/doc/lua-2.5-refman.pdf).

-On ther other hand, soupault supports some things still impossible in the "real" PUC-Rio Lua implementation, like [ordered iteration](#Table.iter_ordered) and iterating over table with non-consequtive numeric keys.
+On the other hand, soupault supports some things still impossible in the "real" PUC-Rio Lua implementation, like [ordered iteration](#Table.iter_ordered) and iterating over table with non-consecutive numeric keys.

 Plugins are treated like widgets and configured the same way.